Determinat Bundles and Geometric Quantization Of Vortex Moduli Spaces ON Compact Kahler Surfaces: Generalizations of above theory to the moduli space of vortices on a K hler surface

 \begin{proposition} Let $X$ be a projective K$\ddot{\rm{a}}$hler surface with integral K$\ddot{\rm{a}}$hler form $ \omega$.
 Then the moduli space ${\mathcal M}$ of vortex equations on $X$ is projective if the moduli space is smooth. \end{proposition}

 \begin{proof} Since the moduli space is smooth and compact, we have to show that obstructions $O_1$ and $O_2$ are avoided in order to get an ample line bundle.
-Since the moduli space is projective we can have a very ample bundle whose zero section will make us avoid obstruction $O_2$.
+Since the manifold is projective we can have a very ample bundle whose zero of a generic section will make us avoid obstruction $O_2$.
 To avoid obstruction $O_1$, suppose a bundle $L$ has an holomorphic section which is zero on divisor $D$ and if the divisor is smooth and irreducible.

 Let $\mathcal{L}$ be the ample bundle then ${\mathcal{L}}^{p}$ for large $p$ be a very ample bundle then by increasing $p$ we can have